 Do I need planning permission?

-You will need to apply for full planning permission to erect a garden building, greenhouse or shed in your garden (including timber sheds).
+You must apply for full planning permission to erect a garden building, greenhouse or shed in your garden.
+This includes timber sheds.

-You will need to apply for householder planning permission to erect a garden building, greenhouse or shed if:
+You must apply for householder planning permission to erect a garden building, greenhouse or shed if:

-- it will be located at the front of the house;
+- it will be at the front of the house

-- it will be located at the side of a house which is in a conservation area ;
+- it will be at the side of a house which is in a conservation area

-- it will be erected in the grounds of a listed building;
+- it will be built in the grounds of a listed building

-- it will be more than 4m high with a pitched roof, 3m high with a flat roof, or 2.5m high if located within 2m of the boundary of the house, it must be 2.5m high
+- it will be more than 4m high with a pitched roof or 3m high with a flat roof.
+If it will be within 2m of the boundary of the house, it must be 2.5m high

-- its eaves will be more than 2.5m high; or
+- its eaves will be more than 2.5m high

 - it will include a veranda, balcony or raised platform.